-Businesses are often at risk of accidents or mistakes.
-From trips and slips to flooding and thefts, claims can occur at any time, so regardless of whether you are a baker, florist or online retailer, you will need business insurance to protect you and your business.
+Cowens Guide to Shop and Retail Insurance – Businesses are often at risk of accidents or mistakes.
+From trips and slips to flooding and thefts, claims can occur at any time, so regardless of whether you are a baker, florist or online retailer, you will need business insurance to protect you, your business or the products you sell.
 As a business owner, your time is precious and you may not have the time to think about your insurance requirements and why they are important.
 Insurance policies can seem complex, but it can be relatively simple with the right guidance to help you.

 What is Shop and Retail Insurance?